 For decisions relating to academic dishonesty including plagiarism, you need to make an appeal to the Faculty.

-If you would like to appeal the mark you have been given for an assessment item, you first need to speak to your unit on study coordinator.
-If you would like to proceed to have the assessment item re-marked, you need to complete an Application for re-marking (pdf, 258KB), signed by your unit of study coordinator.
+If you would like to appeal the mark you have been given for an assessment item, you first need to speak to your unit of study coordinator.
+If you would like to proceed to have the assessment item re-marked, you need to complete an Application for re-marking (pdf, 89KB), signed by your unit of study coordinator.

 You also need to include the following supporting documents.